EdmundGoodman/Warwick_modelling/writeup/writeup.md

 run_and_output()
 ```

-And the parameters of the model can be set within the other Python file by directly manipulating the `Param` object, instead of having to go into the source code and change them in the actual model, which is not a best practice.
+Furthermore the parameters of the model can be set within the other Python file by directly manipulating the `Param` object, instead of having to go into the source code and change them in the actual model, which is not a best practice.

 The [PyPI page for the project is accessible here](https://pypi.org/project/tiered-antibiotic-resistance-model/2.0.1/)